Services

 • circuit card assembly and test

-• box or product assembly
+• product assembly (aka 'box builds')

 • pre-packaging product test